SolaceServices/client-cli/README.md

 #### Queues
 The following operations on queues are currently available:
+- copy    - Copies or moves messages from one service queue to another service queue
 - create  - Creates a queue.
 - delete  - Deteles a queue.
 - details - Details of a queue.